FillerDK/FillerDK/README.md

 # Hi there 👋, I'm Philip!

-👨‍🎓 4th-semester Computer Science student at Erhvervsakademi Aarhus, Denmark<br>
-🚀 Passionate about building software with great user experiences<br>
+👨‍🎓 4th-semester Computer Science student at Erhvervsakademi Aarhus, Denmark 🚀 Passionate about building software with great user experiences<br>
 📚 Always curious about learning new things, and creating solutions that matter 💡<br>